 for John baptized with water, but you will be baptized with the Holy Spirit not many days from now."Acts 1:5(HCSB)

-But although Christ was crucified, He reiterated the wonderful promised baptism of the Holy Spirit, forty days after His resurrection – you will be baptized with the Holy Spirit, in just a few days, they were told.
+And now, Jesus reiterated the wonderful promised baptism of the Holy Spirit, forty days after His Resurrection: "You will be baptised with the Holy Spirit, in just a few days," they were told.
 What joy and expectancy must have filled their trembling hearts.
-Just before Christ ascended into Heaven He told them to wait in Jerusalem for this momentous occasion.
-He had already appeared to many believers after His resurrection – one here and a couple there and one occasion He showed Himself to 500 at one time, but ten days after He ascended to heaven on that special feast of Pentecost, 120 faithful followers were waiting together for the momentous occasion when Christ would baptize them with the Holy Spirit.
+Just before Christ ascended into heaven, He told them to wait in Jerusalem for this momentous occasion.
+He had already appeared to many believers after His Resurrection, one here, a couple there, and one occasion He showed Himself to 500 at one time, but ten days after He ascended to heaven on that special feast of Pentecost, 120 faithful followers were waiting together for the momentous occasion when Christ would "baptise them with the Holy Spirit."

-On that first Pentecost, it was Christ Who baptised that little group of Believers with the Holy Spirit, Who became an indwelling reality - and the apostle Paul tells us that from this point forward it is the Holy Spirit Who baptises every new believer into the Body of Christ – the moment they believe on the Lord Jesus Christ – What GRACE.
+On that first Pentecost, it was Christ Who baptised that little group of believers with the Holy Spirit Who became an indwelling reality.
+And Paul tells us that from this point forward, it is the Holy Spirit Who baptises every new believer into the Body of Christ the moment they believe on the Lord Jesus Christ.
+What GRACE.

 Loving Father, thank you for Your Word and for Your understanding.
-Thank You that I have been baptised into that Body of Christ by Your Holy Spirit and that He now lives in me forever.
-What a mystery that You should take up permanent residence in my weak and frail body – but Father I praise Your name for all Your goodness and loving kindness to me and all that are Your children – the Body of Christ, in Whose name I pray.
-AMEN.
+Thank You that I have been baptised into the Body of Christ by Your Holy Spirit and that He now lives in me forever.
+What a mystery that You should take up permanent residence in my weak and frail body, but I praise Your name for all Your goodness and loving kindness to me and to all Your children.
+In Jesus' name, AMEN.